mdjahidhasan009/SQL/filter_using_WHERE_and_HAVING.md

 ## The WHERE clause only returns rows that match its criteria
 Steam has a games under $10 section of their store page.
 Somewhere deep in the heart of their systems, there's probably a query that looks something like:
 ```sql
 SELECT *
 FROM Items
 WHERE Price < 10
 ```

-## AND and OR
+## AND, and OR
 You can also combine several operators together to create more complex WHERE conditions.
 The following examples use the Employees table: